svc333/overview/prereqs.md

 ## Command-line interface
 {: #cli-platform}

-The {{site.data.keyword.Bluemix_notm}} command-line interface (CLI) is constantly changing so it is recommended to go to [Installing the stand-alone {{site.data.keyword.Bluemix_notm}} CLI](/docs/cli/reference/ibmcloud/cloud-cli-install_use) page, which always points to the latest CLI version.
+The {{site.data.keyword.Bluemix_notm}} command-line interface (CLI) is constantly changing so it is recommended to go to [Installing the stand-alone {{site.data.keyword.Bluemix_notm}} CLI](/docs/cli/reference/ibmcloud/cloud-cli-install_use), which always points to the latest CLI version.